 Salvation Army’s 9 Stories of Hope

-Nine Stories of Hope’s visual identity creates a secure connection to the campaign, the new facility, and the organization’s purpose, all helping enable the financial boost needed to continue to lift people up.
+Nine Stories of Hope’s visual identity creates a secure connection to the campaign, the new facility, and the organization’s purpose, enabling the financial boost needed to continue transforming lives.